Antonin

 a

-black student sing to him negro spirituals and plantation songs, as
+black student sing to him Negro spirituals and plantation songs, as

 well as see transcriptions of natives' melodies.